-The unemployed and their families are the primary victims, but we all suffer some of the consequences of their deprivation.
+concern -- and vital self-interest.
+The unemployed and their families are the primary victims.
+But as Skeen pointed out, we all suffer some of the consequences of their deprivation.

 The dominant image of America is the economic well-being of the majority of its citizens.
 Inflation or no, national income is at an all time high.
-The gross national product continues its record breaking ascendance.
-The evidence of abundance is everywhere.
-Prosperity stretches from Wall Street to Gopher Gulch.

-But the dollar growth of the economy only serves to highlight the chronic failure of many to keep up.
-One out of five Americans still lives in an area where economic opportunity is severely limited; one out of four of our counties is having serious financial problems.
+The Gross National Product continues its record breaking accordance.
+The evidence of abundance is everywhere, Prosperity stretches from Wall Street to Gopher Gulch.
+But the dollar growth of the economy only serves to highlight the chronic failure of many to keep up, One out of five Americans still lives in an area where economic opportunity is severely limited; one out of four of our counties is having serious financial problems.
 The impact of this economic imbalance is pervasive.
-There are fewer customers for the products of the economically healthy regions.
-The prosperous regions must be taxed more heavily to compensate for the minimal revenues from the distressed regions.
-And the unemployed in both areas are tax-users, not taxpayers.
+There are fewer customers for the products of the economically healthy regions. prosperous regions must be taxed more heavily to compensate for the minimal revenues from the distressed regions.
+And the unemployed in both areas are tax-users, not tax payers.

 There is only one answer to unemployment.
 Jobs.

-And no white House adviser playing Monopoly games with the economy has the right to toy with the lives of millions of our citizens and accept rising unemployment as a trade-off for price stability.
+And no White House advisor playing Monopoly games with the economy has the right to toy with the lives of millions of our citizens and accept rising unemployment as a trade-off for price stability.

-In the past ten months inflation has run wild; it is clearly one of the most dangerous developments on the patienal horizon.
-But inemployment is not and never will be an acceptable conscious of it was not a ford to for get people because our money is threatened.
+This has been the most inflationary twelve months since the end of the Korean War.
+In the past year, inflation has run wild.
+It is clearly one of the most dangerous developments on the national horizon.
+But unemployment is not and never will be an acceptable consequence of its control.
+We can never afford to forget people because our money is threatened.

 How much unemployment is the Nixon Administration willing to accept?
 Four and a half percent?
 Five percent?
-Five and a half percent?